What is the Global Day of Jewish Learning? When is it?

 You might be surprised how meaningful even just a little bit of learning and thinking about our shared texts can be.
 The plans for the day don’t require you to break out your old Religious School workbooks or remember any Hebrew.
 Host an event – we provide a curriculum that will help you teach (even if you’re not a teacher) and learn (even if you’re not a student).

 Rabbi Adin Even-Israel Steinsaltz is one of the Jewish people’s greatest champions for open access to Jewish learning.
 In 1965, guided by the principle that even the most esoteric texts should be made accessible to all Jewish people, Rabbi Steinsaltz undertook the monumental task of translating and elucidating the Talmud’s many thousands of folios.

-In 2010, the Global Day of Jewish Learning was conceived to mark the completion of Rabbi Adin Steinsaltz’s 45 year quest of completing his translation and commentary of the Talmud.
-Now in it’s eighth year, we continue the Global Day as a way to celebrate the unity of the Jewish people through our sacred Jewish texts.
-Read more about Rabbi Steinsaltz and his work, here.
+In 2010, the Global Day of Jewish Learning was conceived to mark the completion of Rabbi Adin Steinsaltz’s 45-year quest of completing his translation and commentary of the Talmud.
+Now in it’s ninth year, we continue the Global Day as a way to celebrate the unity of the Jewish people through our sacred Jewish texts.
+Read more about Rabbi Steinsaltz and his work.

 Is the Global Day for all Jews?